General Dynamics sees more demand for 'insider' cyber protection

 While U.S. military spending has declined in recent years, demand for cybersecurity has remained stable and even grown significantly in some areas, Short said.

-Like other defense contractors, General Dynamics has found it difficult to penetrate the commercial market, but Short said there was growing demand in the government sector.
+Like other defence contractors, General Dynamics has found it difficult to penetrate the commercial market, but Short said there was growing demand in the government sector.

 Short said the company's decision last fall to combine its cyber and engineering services units had given her division more breadth, access to more expertise and to new customers, and the ability to engineer more comprehensive security solutions.